 Wastewater Screens – Problems Solved

 Smart operators do everything they can to reduce the amount of water they use.
-Saving one time used water, cleaning it and reusing is a growing trend in our industry.
+Saving one time used water, cleaning it, and reusing is a growing trend in our industry.
 Lyco has developed several different water reuse systems.
-Reliability of waste water screens has always been a problem with down time.
+The reliability of wastewater screens has always been a problem with downtime.

 Problem solved?
 Most manufacturer’s screens are not designed for 365-day operation.
-Every Lyco Screen is made for that using extra heavy materials, cut by precision Lasers, formed by Precision Brake Presses, welded by hand and assembled by food machinery craftsmen.
+Every Lyco Screen is made for that using extra heavy materials, cut by precision Lasers, formed by Precision Brake Presses, welded by hand, and assembled by food machinery craftsmen.
 Most screens are made with running rings that are rolled and welded.
-That is a major design flaw causing routine failures, serious downtime and repair.
-Since the early 1990’s, Lyco screens have been made with one piece stainless running rings that have NEVER failed except though gross neglect.
+That is a major design flaw causing routine failures, serious downtime, and repair.
+Since the early 1990s, Lyco screens have been made with one-piece stainless running rings that have NEVER failed except through gross neglect.

 Increase your productivity, reduce your downtime and lower your maintenance costs with wastewater equipment from Lyco Manufacturing.
 Our screens capture solids down to 0.020 inches in size.
 Our patented Traveling Spray system keeps screens open and operating at their highest efficiency day after day.

-A revolutionary development is Lyco’s new MICRO-DRUM SCREEN with .008″ screen openings that removes 30% more solids than common .020″ screen openings.
-The cylinder has different types of screens down it’s length, but it’s a mechanically simple design.
+A revolutionary development is Lyco’s new MICRO-DRUM SCREEN with .008″ screen openings that remove 30% more solids than common .020″ screen openings.
+The cylinder has different types of screens down its length, but it’s a mechanically simple design.

 In Poultry Plants, Lyco Water REUSE SCREENS work on many slaughter processes and return this cleaned water back to production processes.
 One 200 GPM System can save $150,000 or more worth of water a year and there are many other locations where these systems can be used.